County Line Trail

-The County Line Trail was cosntructed in 2010 and spans 6.7 miles between Creston and Rittman in Wayne County.
+The County Line Trail spans 6.7 miles between Creston and Rittman in Wayne County.
 This distance includes a .9-mile road section between trail segments along Atlantic Avenue (Twp.
 Hwy.
 427).
 [Scroll past 'Specs & Facts' to continue reading.]

-Much of the trail runs alongside an active railroad giving pleasure to those of us unaccustomed to seeing many trains these days.
+Much of the trail parallels an active railroad giving pleasure to train fans young and old.
 The line is indeed an active one.

 Trees do border the trail in several areas, yet you will be exposed on hot, sunny days along open spaces as well.
 But shade never seems far away, though you may have to move off the trail to take advantage.

-There are a couple of design treatments worth noting along the trail.
+There is a design treatment worth noting along the trail.
 The trail builders incorporated bends in the bikeway at two road crossings.
-While this is commonplace where roads are not perpendicular to trails, the purpose here was quite different.
-The pathway was taken slightly uphill in order to give trail users better sightlines at crossings.
-At a more elevated position, they can see over higher ground and view oncoming traffic, making the crossings much safer.
+While this is commonplace where roads are not perpendicular to trails, the purpose here was a bit different.
+The pathway was taken slightly uphill in order to give trail users better sight lines at crossings.
+At a more elevated position, trail users can see over higher ground and view oncoming traffic, making the crossings much safer.

-Thankfully the old practice of using rigid center bollards is starting fall out of favor along at least a handful of Ohio trails.
+Thankfully the practice of using rigid center bollards has fallen out of favor along at least a handful of Ohio trails.
 That's an important shift in safety awareness that benefits all trail users.

-For those who are unfamiliar with the hazard presented by bollards on a bikeway, read our 'Trail Bollard Hazard' blog series.
+For those unfamiliar with this hazard, read our 'Trail Bollard Hazard' blog series.